Modernize Your Higher Ed Shopping Cart with a Next-Gen System

 Emily Joy Bembeneck | Associate Director of Pedagogical Innovation in the Graham School of Continuing Liberal and Professional Studies, University of Chicago

-Your next-gen system needs to provide SEO-optimization for your website.
+Your next-gen system needs to provide search engine optimization for your website.

-Beyond that, it needs to make your website easy for students to navigate.
-They need to be able to browse programs, certificates, courses and badges to find what’s right for them.
-Or, if they know what they want, you need to offer an advanced search that helps them to find it quickly and easily.
+The website has to be easy for students to navigate.
+They need to be able to browse programs, certificates, courses, and badges to find what’s right for them.
+For those who know what they want, you need to offer an advanced search that helps them to find it quickly and easily.

 From either step, students then expect to arrive at a landing page for their selected offering that provides the information they need to make an informed buying decision.